-The following discussion and analysis of our financial condition and results of operations should be read together with our unaudited condensed financial statements and related notes included elsewhere in this Quarterly Report on Form 10-Q as well as our audited 2018 financial statements and related notes included in our Annual Report on Form 10-K, which was filed with the Securities and Exchange Commission ("SEC") on March 18, 2019.
+The following discussion and analysis of our financial condition and results of operations should be read together with our unaudited condensed financial statements and related notes included elsewhere in this Quarterly Report on Form 10-Q as well as our audited 2018 financial statements and related notes included in our Annual Report on Form 10-K, which was filed with the Securities and Exchange Commission ("SEC") on March 19, 2019.
 Some of the information contained in this discussion and analysis or set forth elsewhere in this Quarterly Report, including information with respect to our products, plans and strategy for our business and related financing, contains forward-looking statements that involve risks and uncertainties, including statements regarding our expected financial results in future periods.
-The words "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "might," "plans," "projects," "will," "would," "strategy" and similar expressions are intended to identify forward-looking statements attements alt forward-looking statements contain these identifying words.
-Examples of forward-looking statements include, among others, statements we make regarding expectations for revenues, liquidity, cash flows and financial performance, the anticipated results of our development efforts and the timing for receipt of required regulatory approvals, insurance reimbursements and product launches.
-We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements that we make.
-You should net forward-looking statements that we make.
-You should read "Risk Factors" in Part II, Item 1A of this Quarterly Report or a discussion of important factors that could cause actual results to differ materially from the results described in or implied by the forward-looking statements contained in the following discussion of update these forward-looking statements to reflect events or circumstances after the date of this Quarterly Report or to reflect actual outcome
+The words "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "might," "plans," "projects," "will," "would," "strategy" and similar expressions are intended to identify forward-looking statements and product launches.
+We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements and you should not place undue reliance on our forward-looking statements.
+Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements that we make.
+You should read "Risk Factors" in Part II, Item 1A of this Quarterly Report or a discussion of important factors that could cause actual results to differ materially from the results described in or implied by the forward-looking statements contain of the results described in or implied by the forward-looking statements contained in the following discussion of the forward-looking statements to reflect events or circumstances after the date of this Quarterly Report or to reflect actual outcomes.